Open Hardware Infrastructure Works

 Governance

-A tripartite commons governance model balances power between three constituencies:
+A tripartite commons governance model balances power so no single constituency can capture the institution.

 Precedents